 There are many other factors that can also impact the number of calories that your dog will burn each day.
 These include:

 Dogs age (puppies burn a ton of calories!)

 Certain medical conditions

-Sorry for all of the math today, but there was really no way around it.
-Let us know if you have any questions about it by posting in the comments or using our contact us form.
+Sorry for all of the math today, but there’s no way around it.
+Let us know if you have any questions about it by posting in the comments or using our contact form.
 We have a lot more to say about calories including the relative calorie burns for different types of activities.

 Reference: Waltham Centre for Pet Nutrition.
 (1999).
 Canine life stages/lifestyles.
 Waltham Course on Dog and Cat Nutrition [On-line].
 You can find this paper here: http://www.bearscampnewfs.com/health/Waltham%20Center/Canine%20Life%20Stages-Lifestyles.pdf